Gemstar007/learning-hadoop-is-fun/faq.md

 Hadoop is the most versatile system for any big data related tasks.
 In any ML problem more than 80% time gets spent on transforming data in to something usable by set of model. i.e. when we are not even dealing with big data.

-As we go forward in ML it is important to have skills in big data ( defacto hadoop) and then we have better chances of being a succesful ML practiioner.
+As we go forward in ML it is important to have skills in big data ( defacto hadoop) and then we have better chances of being a successful ML practitioner.
 So lets get our tools going.

 ## Deadline

-Mid november to get friendlier with hadoop technologies and be able to do some rudimentary machine learnign tasks.
+Mid november to get friendlier with hadoop technologies and be able to do some rudimentary machine learning tasks.

+## Where are the hadoop binaries?

+* /user/hdp/